-8.1 The Publisher reserves the right, without incurring any liability, in respect of any loss or damage sustained by the Advertiser to cancel any Order, or part thereof, by giving reasonable notice to the Advertise.
-If the Publisher cancels the agreement before the Guide is printed, or otherwise in respect of any error or omission by the Publisher, then the Advertiser shall be entitled to a refund or adjustment (with the Publisher deems reasonable) to the charge for the Advert.
+8.1 The Publisher reserves the right, without incurring any liability, in respect of any loss or damage sustained by the Advertiser to cancel any Order, or part thereof, by giving reasonable notice to the Advertiser.
+If the Publisher cancels the Order before the Guide is printed, or otherwise in respect of any error or omission by the Publisher, then the Advertiser shall be entitled to a refund or adjustment (which the Publisher deems reasonable) to the charge for the Advert.

-8.3 Where any subsequent Orders are placed by the Advertiser with the Publisher and the Publisher’s rates have changed, charges in relation to any subsequent Order(s) placed by the Advertiser shall be at the Publisher’s up to date rate at the time.
+8.3 Where any subsequent Order/s are placed by the Advertiser with the Publisher, and the Publisher’s rates have changed, charges in relation to any subsequent Order(s) placed by the Advertiser shall be at the Publisher’s up to date rate at the time.